 Tibet is always a popular tourist destination despite its highland environment.
 But in winter, Tibet enters the off-season.
 And during this time, flight and hotel prices drop significantly.
 Many attractions in Tibet also have discounted or even free admissions.
 Therefore, one can plan a winter trip in Tibet if conditions allowed, to save more cost.

 Tibet in winter seasons presents a different charm.

 As we all know, international tourists need to travel with a tour group when visiting Tibet.
 For budget travelers, you can join in a small group tour to share the cost with others.
 With a group more than 12 members, our Tibet small group tours promise the lowest Tibet tour price, with no detour and forced shopping.
 For solo traveler, you can also meet and make friends with other like-minded travelers.

 What to Pack for Touring Tibet?

 Due to the low temperature and strong ultraviolet ray in Tibet, it is best not to wear shot-sleeved tops and shorts, even in summer.
 One should prepare sweaters, down jackets, warm underwear, scarfs, warm hats, gloves etc., to keep warm in Tibet.
 Especially in winter season, or when go to Mount Everest or Mount Kailash region, one should bring thick down jackets.
 For shoes, hiking shoes or sneakers are recommended.
 And if you plan to trek in Tibet, rush clothes, rainproof clothes and quick-dry pants are essential.

-Travelling to Tibet in 2021 may be possible, with everything goes smoothly.
-In the moment you can take the time to rest up and prepare fully for your journey.
+Travelling to Tibet in 2022 is available now for expats living in mainland China.
+In the moment overseas foreigners can take the time to rest up and prepare fully for your journey.
 Meanwhile, as the leading tour operator in Lhasa, we are well ready for your trip to Tibet.
 You can pre-book your Tibet tour with us to plan your wonderful experience.